South Devon National Landscape

 Other organisations and individuals can apply, as long as they do this in collaboration with a farmer or land manager, or in support of a farmer or group of farmers.

 The programme supports activity on any land within the South Devon National Landscape.
 It can also support activity on other land where projects can demonstrate benefit to the National Landscape or its objectives or National Landscape Partnership initiatives.
-Most of the funding will probably be provided to projects within the National Landscape boundaries.

 You can see the boundary by visiting the Devon County Council Environment Viewer.